seanahan5000/rpw-ext/README.md

 * Go To Definition
 * Show References
 * Conditional folding
-* Diagnostic errors and warning
+* Diagnostic errors and warnings

 Note that no external assembler executable is required for any syntax.